-Links marked with an asterisk (*) are Australian Competition & Consumer Commission (Australian Government) web pages.
+Link marked with an asterisk (*) is the Australian Competition & Consumer Commission (Australian Government) website.

 The list of scammers is obviously severely cut down and is intended as an example.
 There are thousands of sites on the Net, all making similar pointless and false claims.

 It seems that there may have been a bit of a stoush between the first two scammers (7 and 8) listed above.
 Various forum sites and newsgroups have references to differences of opinion, right up to breach of confidentiality.
 What can possibly be confidential?
 The scam is well known, the use of capacitors is well known and that fact that they don't work is well known.

 Personally, I think it's really funny that scammers are fighting with each other over their scam .
 It's even funnier since both appear to be out of business (as they should be).
 I'm delighted with the outcome.